ALYmkm217/Tasks-/README.md

 # Tasks-

-In This repository i will upload every task whit i have done.
+In This repository i will upload every task wich i have done.